aoifeguanzon/Rewear/README.md

 This will start the backend server on port 3000 and serve the built frontend as static files.

-If any error happens, try this:
+If any error happens when you do docker run, try this (only do this when an error appears with docker run):
 - Deleting any old Docker images/containers with: docker system prune -af
 - Then, you rebuild the image: docker build --no-cache -t rewear-app .
+This ensures a clean build from scratch to trouble shoot problems where cache might cause problems.

 #### 3. Configuration
 - Make sure your `.env` file is present in `src/backend/` before building the image, or mount it at runtime using `-v`: